jtakayama/makahiki/doc/installation-makahiki-unix.rst

 Red Hat Enterprise Linux: Install Python 2.7.3 from SCL
 -------------------------------------------------------
-As of Red Hat Enterprise Linux (RHEL 6) and CentOS 6, Python 2.6.6 is the default, Python 2.7.3 will be installed from a Software Collections Library as a non-default Python interpreter.
+As of Red Hat Enterprise Linux (RHEL 6) and CentOS 6, Python 2.6.6 is the default.
+Python 2.7.3 will be installed from a Software Collections Library as a non-default Python interpreter.